rubyonjets/jets/README.md

 ### Database Support

 Jets supports PostgreSQL and DynamoDB.
-They can both be used in the same application.
+Both can be used in the same application.
 If you are using DynamoDB it can be useful to use DynamoDB Local, just like you would use a local SQL server.
 Here's a [DynamoDB Local Setup Walkthrough](https://github.com/tongueroo/jets/wiki/Dynamodb-Local-Setup-Walkthrough) that takes about 5 minutes.

 ### REPL Console